yuejiahz/calculator/the-odin-project/calculator/README.txt

 This calculator performs basic addition, subtraction, multiplication, and division function.
 You can use mouse pointer or numeric keyboard for input.
 The screen is separated into first half section display of numeric and operator and input and the second half section is to display solution as this is a more organised presentation.
+Some basic DOM manipulation is used to display calculator input on screen and adding events to each button for input.

 I created separated arrays, one for number input and one for display on the screen.
 Clicking one numeric button can only register one item in an array, each of one character are stored in one array index.
 The number has to be passed over to one variable to register the number as onw instead of combination